-Sun Nippon Company S.A.C. - "coin-in case": On or about January 18, 2016, the Peruvian Administrative Tax Court (commonly known as the Tribunal Fiscal in Spanish) issued a negative ruling against the Group's Peruvian subsidiary operation.
-The ruling is dated December 28, 2016 and covers a tax matter commonly known as the "2006 coin-in case" (hereafter "the December 28, 2016 coin in ruling".
-The basis of the negative ruling keyed in on whether "revenue" should be based on "net win" or on "coin in "as it relates to pre-payment of income tax.
+On or about January 18, 2016, the Peruvian Administrative Tax Court (commonly known as the Tribunal Fiscal in Spanish) issued a negative ruling against the Group's Peruvian subsidiary operation.
+The ruling is dated December 28, 2016 and covers a tax matter commonly known as the "2006 coin-in case" (hereafter "the December 28, 2016 coin in ruling").
+The basis of the negative ruling keyed in on whether "revenue" should be based on "net win" or on "coin in" as it relates to pre-payment of income tax.

 After the issuance of "the December 28, 2016 coin in ruling", Management learned that SUNAT had issued a report dated and executed on December 24, 2015 defining "revenue" for purposes of the relevant tax issues (Hereafter "the SUNAT Report").
 This SUNAT report was released to the public on February 18, 2016 and is in reply to a March 18, 2015 letter of the "Sociedad Nacional De Juegos De Azar (SONAJA)" in which SONAJA sought clarification from SUNAT on the definition of "revenue" in the "2006 coin-in case" (hereafter the "SONAJA Petition").
 The SONAJA Petition sought an opinion from SUNAT to the effect that the pre-payment of income tax should be based on "net win" and not on "coin-in".
 The SUNAT report opines that the pre-payment of income tax should be based on "net win" and not on "coin-in".
 According to the Group's tax counsel, this SUNAT report is 100% legally binding on SUNAT, meaning that SUNAT will no longer audit and oppose the calculation of revenue based on "coin-in" as it relates to the pre-payment of income tax.
-The clear conclusion by outside counsel is that SUNAT recognizes the income tax base of calculation is "net win".
+The clear conclusion by the outside counsel is that SUNAT recognizes the "net win" as the base for the calculation of the income tax.

-Unfortunately, in spite of the February 18, 2016 SUNAT report, Management must continue its appeal of the Tribunal resolutions in the Sun Nippon 2006 coin-in case.
-Sun Nippon has filed its appeal on March 23, 2016, in this matter to the judicial court in which the court could review the entire tax case on a "de novo" basis, meaning that Sun Nippon will have the opportunity to present its case in full and most likely prevail on appeal in its position.
-One significant and material factor in the Tribunal negative ruling is that the tribunal did not take into account the main defenses that Sun Nippon presented but chose to ignore those defenses.
+Unfortunately, in spite of the February 18, 2016 SUNAT report, Management must continue its appeal of the Tribunal resolutions in the SNC 2006 coin-in case.
+SNC has filed its appeal on March 23, 2016, in this matter to the judicial court in which it could review the entire tax case on a "de novo" basis, meaning that SNC will have the opportunity to present its case in full and most likely prevail on appeal in its position.
+One significant and material factor in the Tribunal negative ruling is that the tribunal did not take into account the main defenses that SNC presented but chose to ignore those defenses.

-While the Appeal is pending Sun Nippon proceeded to pay the entire tax liability and is now seeking a refund of all taxes paid should Sun Nippon prevail on its case.
-On April 28, 2017, the 1st instance Court gave a decision in favor of Sun Nippon Company, S.A.C.
+While the Appeal is pending, SNC proceeded to pay the entire tax liability and is now seeking a refund of all taxes paid, in case SNC prevail on its case.
+On April 28, 2017, the 1st instance Court gave a decision in favor of SNC.
 Both SUNAT and the Tribunal Fiscal have appealed the decision before the Superior Tribunal.
-On October 18, 2017 the superior Tribunal confirmed the decision of the 1st instance Court in favor of Sun Nippon Company.
-S.A.C.
-On November 22, 2017, both SUNAT and the Tribunal Fiscal filed a so called cassation writ before the Supreme Court, last and definitive instance.
+On October 18, 2017, the Superior Tribunal confirmed the decision of the 1st instance Court in favor of SNC.
+On November 22, 2017, both

+SUNAT and the Tribunal Fiscal filed a so called cassation writ before the Supreme Court, last and definitive instance.